Synthetic monitoring with the Uptime.com transaction check can monitor important customer pathways in intervals ranging from 5 to 60 minutes.

 This screenshot provides a visual reference of our steps:

 Click Run Test to test and debug your work.
-Tip: fill in input elements, not div containers, and always use specific selectors when you can.through each step that we have defined using a designated test server.
+Tip: fill in input elements, not div containers, and always use specific selectors when you go through each step.

 We can also download the HTML for each navigation step and show more details including: URL, status code, cookies, response headers and request headers.